 Check Your Website

-This time of year is always a good time to check into your website and give it a thorough once-over – is it ready for the busy holiday season?
+This time of year is always a good time to check into your website and give it a thorough once-over.
+Is it ready for the busy holiday season?
 Is it current, easy to navigate, and is your e-commerce (if you have one) aspect fully functioning and bug-free?
 Has your message changed over the year?
 Ask yourself these questions and make sure your website is ready for the holiday season and the upcoming new year.

 Plan a New Marketing Campaign